DPDK/dpdk/doc/guides/nics/nfp.rst

 DPDK apps work with ports, and a port is usually a PF or a VF PCI device.
 However, with the NFP PF multiport there is just one PF PCI device.
 Supporting this particular configuration requires the PMD to create ports in a special way, although once they are created, DPDK apps should be able to use them as normal PCI ports.

-NFP ports belonging to same PF can be seen inside PMD initialization with a suffix added to the PCI ID: wwww:xx:yy.z_portn.
+NFP ports belonging to the same PF can be seen inside PMD initialization with a suffix added to the PCI ID: wwww:xx:yy.z_portn.
 For example, a PF with PCI ID 0000:03:00.0 and four ports is seen by the PMD code as: